-

 Upcoming Events

-DigitaL Talk Series to Continue with Two Talks in April (Malta and hybrid)
+DigitaL Talk Series to Continue with Two Talks in June (Passau and hybrid)

 The talk series (see a detailed poster with information on how to access remotely here will introduce the three key topics of DigitaL — Linguistic Reimagined in three blocks, each organized by one of the three project partners.
 Participation will be possible in hybrid mode and in person.
 To enroll for the talks, please write an email to reima@digling.org in order to obtain the necessary information of how to participate virtually or in person.
 For more information, see also the entry at the website of the University of Malta.